mad-lab-fau/mad-gui/docs/plugin_importer.rst

 .. admonition:: Using the working example
    :class: tip

-   The subsection below shows a working example.
+   The subsection below shows a working example, which you can adapt to your case.
 To run it:

    - create a file as shown in `this image <_static/images/development/importer_create_file.png>`_
    - copy the code snippet containing `CustomImporter` class to the file (see long code snippet in section :ref:`develop your custom importer`)